AstroSnail/apexctl/README.md

   A        4        Equivalent to FFFFFF4
   0                 SPECIAL: Does not affect the zone

-The colors command may be used to turn off the backlight in all zones:
+For the Apex, this command may be used to turn off the backlight in all zones:
-  $ apexctl colors 1 1 1 1 1
+  # apexctl colors 1 1 1 1 1
+For the Apex RAW, you will instead need to use the bright command:
+  # apexctl bright 1 1
 After running it, you may use the save command immediately to keep it off the next time the keyboard is powered on.
 ```